djalbat/easy-drag-and-drop/README.md

 ## Styles

-Styles are by way of - [Easy with Style](https://github.com/djalbat/easy-with-style).
-A small amount of default styling must be applied to draggable elements in order to make them work.
+Styles are by way of [Easy with Style](https://github.com/djalbat/easy-with-style).
+A small amount of styling must be applied to draggable elements in order to make them work.
 For example:

 ```
 class DragDiv extends Element {